benjystanton/benjystanton.github.io/src/posts/2013-11-26-web-design-tools.md

 I use developer tools to try out HTML and CSS changes on the fly, before feeding back to the developers.
 It’s perfect for adjusting things like typography and animation, as well as trying out new content in place.

-I learnt recently that you should [dock your inspector to the right][17], so you can adjust the width of the viewport quickly when testing responsive designs.
+I learnt recently that you should dock your inspector to the right, so you can adjust the width of the viewport quickly when testing responsive designs.
 (Remember kids: nothing beats testing on real devices.)

-It’s also possible to use [Developer Tools on Safari on your iOS device][18] (via a Mac), and it’s pretty simple to setup.
+It’s also possible to use developer Tools on Safari on your iOS device (via a Mac).

 ### Alternatives / Extras